Vicente Boluda to challenge Perez for Real Madrid presidency

 The Valencian businessman, a member of the club since 1998 and briefly president in 2009, intends to run against the incumbent Perez in 2021.

-Perez, who took over from Boluda in 2009 after the latter had taken office temporarily following Ramon Calderon's resignation, was re-elected unopposed for a new four-year term in 2017.
+Perez, who took over from Boluda in 2009 after the latter had taken office in the wake of Ramon Calderon's resignation, was re-elected unopposed for a new four-year term in 2017.

-"Real Madrid have a president who is doing really well," Boluda said at a business event in Valencia on Monday, according to Cadena SER.
+"Real Madrid have a president who is doing really well," Boluda said at a business event in Valencia, according to Cadena SER.

 "It's another thing that, next year, there will be new elections and I want there to be elections, and for that there have to be two candidates and one has to be different to the one that's there.